Stuycs-K/project03-final-9-linr-wue/README.md

 ### Project Description:

-Explain what is this project.
 This project utilizes the C programming language to create a simple database that uses networking, semaphores, processes, and editing files.
+In our database, users will be able to access their data file, and use a multitude of commands such as adding, updating, deleting, and sorting to play around with their data.

 ### Instructions:

-How does the user install/compile/run the program.
+## Compiling and running the program

-To run the program, compile the program by typing "make compile" in the terminal.
+To run the program, you must first compile the program by typing "make compile" in the terminal.

 After compiling all of the files, run "./server" in the terminal to start the server.
 To access the network as a client, type "./client" from a different terminal or computer.
 To access from another computer, run "./client" in the terminal with the IP address of the computer e.g "./client 149.89.161.100".

-How does the user interact with this program?
+## Interacting with the program

 To start off, the user must have a data file that they would like to access.